tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/操作指南/标签功能_intl_en.md

 ### Managing preset tag
 - Preset tags are tags maintained on the TPNS platform, i.e., tags automatically collected by the SDK when user devices are registered with or connected to the TPNS server.
-Currently, TPNS preset tags include application version, system version, district, active status, system language, SDK version, country/region, phone brand, and phone model.
+Currently, TPNS preset tags include application version, system version, district, active information, system language, SDK version, country/region, phone brand, and phone model.
 - All devices are bound to the latest preset tags, which will automatically replace the corresponding legacy ones.
 For example, if the current application version of a device is 1.0.1, when the application is upgraded to 1.0.2, the device will be automatically unbound from the v1.0.1 tag and then bound to the v1.0.2 tag.

 ### Querying tags bound to device
- You can query specific preset and custom tags by device token on the **Toolkit > Troubleshooter** page in the Tencent Cloud Console.
+ You can query specific preset and custom tags by device token on the **Toolkit > Troubleshoot Tools** page in the Tencent Cloud Console.
  See below:
  ![](https://main.qcloudimg.com/raw/960e8eb3678ebe7457b5887966abed5f.png)